mautic/documentation/en/emails/manage_emails.md

 The email builder is a graphical user interface to create an HTML email through the use of drag-and-drop tools.

 The email builder provides quick and convenient access to assets, landing pages, and other extra fields which are considered important or commonly used.

+### Base64 encoded images

+Since Mautic 1.4, there is a new option in the Mautic configuration, the Email Settings tab.
+You can let Mautic encode all images in the email text as base64.
+It will attach the image inside the email body.
+It has several implications:

+- The main idea with this option is that most of the email clients will display the images directly without any approvals.
+- However, some email clients like Gmail will require the approval because of the tracking pixel and won't display the base64 encoded images anyway.
+See the next paragraph for possible solution.
+- The email body will increase significantly if the email contains many and/or big images.
+Some email clients like Gmail will "clip" such email and won't display it directly.

+### Disable the tracking pixel

+As described above, some email clients display the image approval if one of the images is loaded from remote location.
+Like the tracking pixel.
+If you care more about this approval than the email open tracking, you can disable the tracking pixel.
+Then the images should be displayed directly without any approval.